DAI-Lab-HERALD/General-Framework/Framework/README.md

-# Running up a new experiment
+# Running a new experiment
 To set up an experiment with the modules in the framework, one has to create or change a *simulations.py* file.
 This Python script consists of a number of steps, which will be explained in more detail in the following sections.

 ## Set up an experiment